 The main goal of a data strategy is to improve decision-making, and all decisions come from critical questions.
-If you're able to answer these fundamental questions, that's an indicator of a successful data strategy.
+If you can answer these fundamental questions, that's an indicator of a successful data strategy.
+A data strategy's primary goal is to improve decision-making, and all decisions come from critical questions.
+If you can answer these fundamental questions, that's an indicator of a successful data strategy.

 These questions may vary as they depend on the overall needs and objectives of each company.
 Below we have reference questions posed by Bernard Marr in his book "Data Strategy" as a representative sample for the commercial area, finance, internal processes, and people.

 - What are the trends in our market?

 - Will there still be a demand for our product in five years?

 - How do we set the prices of our products and services in the best way?

 - Which market or sales channels are the most effective?

 - How satisfied are customers with our service?

 - What are our key sales, revenue, and profit trends?